bclipp/streaming_data_postgresql/README.md

 {"id":2,"first_name":"2","last_name":"2","cc":null,"last_altered":1590426878772}
 ```

+Using other databases:
+* To use another databasem ,simply add the jar to the kafka-connect-jdbc folder.
+* You can also start with CLASSPATH set to the absolute location of the jar (not the folder).
+* If you are using a cluster, each node needs to be setup with the jar.

 ### Docker

 For this POC I used Docker and a easy to use docker image [fast-data-dev](https://hub.docker.com/r/landoop/fast-data-dev/) that comes with a GUI.